Sri Lanka Intro

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Arrange your flight to arrive into Colombo Airport any time on day 1, where you’ll be met and transferred to your accommodation in Negombo.
-If you wish to arrive a few days early, you will still be entitled to a free pick up, but extra accommodation will be at your own cost of around £30 payable locally.
+If you wish to arrive a few days early, you will still be entitled to a free pick up, but extra accommodation will be at your own cost.
+Speak to a travel advisor for more information.

 11 nights of twin-share accommodation are included on this group tour.
-You will stay in a combination of hotels and glamping resorts.
+You will stay in a combination of hotels and eco-retreats, including a night in a riverside glampsite in Udawalawe National Park and two nights in a beautiful boutique hotel with lush grounds and an outdoor pool in Sigiriya.

 10 breakfasts, 3 lunches and 2 dinners are included.
 You will need to purchase the rest of your meals yourself.
 This is a great opportunity to sample some of Sri Lanka’s delicious local cuisine!